 The Roth IRA is my favorite retirement plan.
 This is because the money goes in after your income taxes have been taken out and grows tax free.
 When you withdraw the money at retirement, you do not pay any additional taxes on the money.

 This is a great way to put away money for retirement.
-If you are looking for a place with low fees to open a Roth account, I would use Ally Invest or TD Ameritrade.
-Both have really low trading fees and, like I said above, TD Ameritrade offers all those commission free ETFs.
+If you are looking for a place with low fees to open a Roth account, your top options are:

 Employer offered Plans like a 401K

-If you need to have access to your money, but want to hedge a little against inflation then these options are going to give you the best rates.
+If you need to have access to your money, but want to hedge a little against inflation, these short term investment options are going to give you the best rates.

 High Yield Savings

 Bricks and mortar banks are very convenient for customer service, but they give you TERRIBLE interest rates.
-Online banks are still pretty easy to work with and can give ten to 100 times the interest of a traditional bank.
+Online banks give you the same low risk investments and can give ten to 100 times the interest of a traditional bank.